 - A. Shoreland setbacks.
-Unless exempt under § 338-32A(1), or reduced under § 338-32.B. a setback of 75 feet from the ordinary high-water mark of any navigable waters to the nearest part of a building or structure shall be required for all buildings and structures. - (1) Exempt structures.
-Per § 59.692(1n)(d), Wis.
-Stats., all of the following structures are exempt from the shoreland setback standards in § 338-32A:
+Unless exempt under § 338-32\A(1), or reduced under § 338-33,2 .B.[3] a setback of 75 feet from the ordinary high-water mark of any navigable waters to the nearest part of a building or structure shall be required for all buildings and structures. - Exempt structures.
+Per § 59.692(1nk)(da)(6), [KM4]Wis.
+Stats., all of the following structures are exempt from the shoreland setback standards in § 338-32A: - (a) Boathouses located entirely above the ordinary high-water mark and entirely within the access and viewing corridor that do not contain plumbing and are not used for human habitation.
+All boathouses shall adhere to the following conditions: - [1] The construction or placement of boathouses below the ordinary high-water mark of any navigable waters shall be prohibited.